Sun Princess (2024)

 Sun Princess is a operated by Princess Cruises, a subsidiary of Carnival Corporation & plc, and is the third ship to sail for the cruise line under this name.
 Sun Princess was ordered on 23 July 2018 from Fincantieri and constructed at the Fincantieri shipyard in Monfalcone, Italy; it had her maiden voyage in 2024.
 It is the largest ship in Princess' current fleet.

 History

 Construction and delivery

 The final contract of the first two Sphere-class vessels was signed in March 2019.
 In March 2023, the ship was floated out in Monfalcone, Italy.
 Sun Princess was seen completing her sea trials in November 2023 and January 2024.

 She had her naming ceremony in the Port of Barcelona being named by Hannah Waddingham on 23 April 2024.
 The Ted Lasso actress would later participate in an ad campaign where she performs the theme to The Love Boat television series aboard the ship.
 Two weeks before her originally expected delivery, a mutual agreement to delay her delivery was announced.
 The circumstances were not explained.
 Sun Princesss maiden voyage was delayed from 8 February to 28 February 2024.

 Operational history

 Sun Princess sailed her maiden voyage on 28 February 2024, setting sail in the Mediterranean.
+The ship moved to Florida for Caribbean sailings in October of that year, undergoing a refurbishment before its US debut that moved and reconfigured many of the onboard restaurants and removed attractions from the Park19 family area.